2014 Wintergreen Spartan Super Race Report

 Rounding out “Team 50/50” with Richard and I was my neighbor Alan Posey, who had taken on the Tough Mudder with me in June.
-The three of us agreed that we would not necessarily be running the Spartan Race together, as our group did for the Tough Mudder.
-We would all start together, but whether we all finished together would remain to be seen.
+The three of us agreed that we wouldn’t necessarily be running the Spartan Race together, as our group did for the Tough Mudder.
+We would all start together, but whether we all finished together remained to be seen.

 In 2013, Leigh Anne and I drove to Wintergreen on the morning of the race, but in 2014, our group rented a house through VRBO.com for Friday and Saturday night.
 This would allow us to have a non-rushed Saturday morning, and we could then enjoy the local breweries after the race without having to drive back to Richmond.
 As luck would have it, I had a deposition on Friday afternoon in Brookneal, so I headed to Wintergreen once I finished and was checked in ahead of everyone else.
 Somehow, this nominated me as the chef for the night, so I had a giant pot of spaghetti ready when everyone arrived.

-Before cooking, I did walk from the rental house up to the top of the mountain to look at the course setup.
-The crew was still working vigorously, but I did get to look at the course map.
-The course appeared to be slightly under 8 miles this time, but I was glad to see that they still had the “death march” up the black diamond ski slope.
-In 2013, the sides of the “death march” were littered with lifeless people, and I was glad that Richard would get to experience that fun firsthand since I had talked it up so much.
+Before cooking, I walked from the rental house up to the top of the mountain to look at the course setup.
+The Spartan Race crew was still working vigorously, but I did get to look at the course map.
+The course appeared to be slightly under 8 miles this time around, but I was glad to see that they still had the “death march” up the black diamond ski slope.
+In 2013, the sides of the “death march” were littered with lifeless people, and I was glad that Richard would get to experience that fun firsthand since I had talked it up to him so much.